Banner

 Mu Shang bottleAbout the ingredients:

-Mu Shang Aluminum-Free Herbal Deodorant is a gentle yet highly effective formula, designed for people who want an aluminum-free deodorant which attacks the source of body odour rather than merely covering it up with perfumes.
+Mu Shang Aluminum-Free Herbal Deodorant is a gentle yet effective formula, designed for people who want a true aluminum-free herbal deodorant which does not rely on adding artificial perfumes to your body.
 It has a mild "vinegar" aroma, which fades quickly after application.
-Unlike most deodorants which are used in the morning, it is applied at bedtime, so that it can work on bacterial growth overnight.
+Unlike most deodorants which are used in the morning, it is applied at bedtime, so that it can work on your skin overnight.
 Mu Shang Aluminum-Free Herbal Deodorant is designed only for direct application to the skin, and must not be ingested.
-While Mu Shang Aluminum-Free Herbal Deodorant does not contain any strong perfumes, some people are extremely sensitive to fragrants of any kind (including natural herbal fragrants such as inula and peppermint) and might theoretically experience a mild rash.
+While Mu Shang Aluminum-Free Herbal Deodorant does not contain any strong perfumes, some people are extremely sensitive to fragrants of any kind (including natural herbal fragrants such as peppermint) and might theoretically experience a mild rash.
 Mu Shang Aluminum-Free Herbal Deodorant comes in a conveniently portable 50 mL (1.7 fl. oz) roll-on bottle.

 References